TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

 \subsection{Agents}

 Agents, implemented by the \techterm{TinyPerson} class, have the following characteristics:

-\begin{itemize} \item They receive stimuli (e.g., \texttt{THOUGHT}, \texttt{CONVERSATION}) and produce actions (e.g., \texttt{THINK}, \texttt{TALK} ) in order to interact with the human experimenter, other agents or the simulated environment.
+\begin{itemize} \item They receive stimuli (e.g., \texttt{THOUGHT}, \texttt{CONVERSATION}) and produce actions (e.g., \texttt{THINK}, \texttt{TALK}) in order to interact with the human experimenter, other agents or the simulated environment.
 A special action \texttt{DONE} signals the agent has finished acting for the moment. \item Their persona is specified by a very detailed configuration.
 Contrary to other profiling approaches that stop at a short description of the agent's background, a \techterm{TinyPerson}'s persona is supposed to be complex, long and as detailed as possible.
-This allows fine control over the agent's behavior, instead of leaving the details to be injected in an opaque way by the LLM itself.
 These specifications can be created programmatically or simply as a JSON file. \example{Here's a snippet of what such a file looks like:}\footnote{To save space, most snippets in the text are abridged using \texttt{(...)}.
-The complete versions can be found in the project's repository.} \begin{codebox} {"name": "Oscar", "age": 30, "gender": "Male", "nationality": "German", "residence": "Germany", "education": "Technical University of Munich (...).", "long_term_goals": [ "To design innovative and sustainable architectural solutions.", (...) ], "occupation": { "title": "Architect", "organization": "Awesome Inc.", "description": "(...)"}, "style": "Warm and approachable with a professional edge. (...)", "personality": { (...) "big_five": { "openness": "High.", "conscientiousness": "High.", "extraversion": "Medium.", "agreeableness": "Medium.", "neuroticism": "Low." }, (...)} \end{codebox}
+The complete versions can be found in the project's repository.} \begin{codebox} {"name": "Oscar", "age": 30, "gender": "Male", "nationality": "German", "education": "Technical University of Munich (...).", "occupation": { "title": "Architect", (...)}, "style": "Warm and approachable (...)", "personality": {"big_five": { "openness": "High.", (...)}, (...)} \end{codebox}

-\examplecontinuation{This could be loaded or exported as follows:} \begin{codebox} # load from file ... oscar = TinyPerson.load_specification('oscar.agent.json')

-# ... perhaps modify the agent programmatically and then export oscar.save_specification('oscar.agent.json') \end{codebox}
+\examplecontinuation{This could be loaded or exported as follows:} \begin{codebox} oscar = TinyPerson.load_specification('oscar.agent.json') # loaded, then perhaps some programmatic changes... oscar.save_specification('oscar.agent.json') \end{codebox}